victorcanash/EcommerceAPI/README.md

 # EcommerceAPI
-API to serve ecommerce webpages with AdonisJS and postgresql
+REST API server related to ecommerce webpages with AdonisJS and postgresql